 Well, there is.
 It’s called the Pomodoro Technique

-How to Crush your To-Do List and Increase Productivity
+The Productivity Method to Crush your To-Do List

 The Pomodoro Technique is a time management strategy created by a man named Francesco Cirillo in the late 1980s.